-David Burke - Senior Lawyer
+David Burke - Legal Director

 David Burke joined the Human Rights Law Centre in 2018, working primarily to protect the rights of refugees and people seeking asylum.
 He also coordinates the HRLC’s vital pro bono relationships with a number of Australia’s leading law firms.